 Then I took the boards to the miter saw and cut right next to the line.
 TIP: I cut next to the line to make sure there would always be enough, the extra will be sanded down.
 After cutting both boards, I placed them on the top of the cabinet door (right side up this time) to check the fit.
 Now we are ready to attach the trim to the door.
 Take the MDF strips off the cabinet door and place them right next to side they will be installed to, placing them right side down.
 Then take a dry cloth and wipe both MDF strips and cabinet door, this will remove dust to help the liquid nails adhere.
 With the liquid nails, apply a small bead in a zig-zag pattern along the MDF strip, making sure to stay 1/2″ away from all sides.
 TIP: Only apply to one strip at a time.

 Place MDF strip onto the cabinet door, making sure everything is flush like before.
-Take the nail gun and place a nail in one corner of the MDF strip.
+Take the nail gun (I would suggest using an 18-gauge brad nailer) and place a nail in one corner of the MDF strip.
 TIP: Keep in mind that some cabinets are inset by 3/8″, so make sure you miss the groove with the nail or you will have a nail sticking through both sides.
 Move along the same side and place more nails, making sure everything is flush as you go.
 Place nails on both sides of the strip.
 I liked to have at least 5 nails on one side.
 Complete this process for the other MDF strip.

 Once both sides pieces are attached now we could add the inside trim pieces.
 To do this, I took the MDF strip and placed the edge against the newly added trim piece.
 Then taking a pencil, I marked the strip right about the other trim piece (make sure it is marked right above).
 Also, mark which side is top or bottom to know where they will go after cutting.
 See picture for example.